 Day hiking for most folks is a much needed, quick getaway from life's demands.
 An easy walk along a paved trail at a metro park or a 3- or 4-mile trek up a mountain and back can attract different types of hikers.

 However, there's one common thread for day hikers: a daypack.
 Day hikes of any length or effort are best supported with a daypack.
-They hold many gear items, from a GPS and map, and/or a small water purifier and ample food supply for longer hikes.
+They hold many gear items, from a GPS and map, and/or a small water purifier like the SteriPEN Classic 3 and ample food supply for longer hikes.
 But no matter what type of hike is on the schedule, your daypack should be stocked with the following five essential items:

 1. Pocket knife — The pocket knife is one tool that handles multiple tasks.
 Peeling an apple or cutting a stick to serve as a splint, a sturdy blade is vital.
 A locking blade is a safe way to go and offers a secure tool when down pressure is needed to make the cut or chop.